-When creating legal policies for your business, avoid legalese, which is a form of writing that makes your policies unnecessarily complicated.
+When creating legal policies for your business, avoid legalese.
+Legalese is a form of writing that makes your policies unnecessarily complicated.

-If users have trouble understanding your policies because there’s too much legalese, it could have consequences for your business.
+If users have trouble understanding your policies because there’s too much of this formal language, it could have consequences for your business.

-This article will go over the meaning of legalese, reasons to avoid legalese, and best writing practices for your legal policies.
+This article will go over the meaning of legalese, reasons to avoid it, and best practices for writing your legal policies.

 Legalese is a technical form of writing often used by lawyers and members of the legal community to discuss legal definitions, terms, laws, and contracts.